-Businesses Integration Cooperation Externalization (1) Cinema and TV Production of films with Universal Studios (3rd international catalogue with 9000 films) and Studio Canal (40 % of the French movie production) Merger between Tele + (Canal +) and Stream (BSkyB Network) in Italia.
-Purchase to ISL Group whish control rights of broadcasting for the world football competition until 2006 (2) Music Acquisition of Universal Music (A&M Records, Decca, MCA Records, Polydor) Internal alliance with SFR to provide Universal Music Mobile : a new on line Music by phone offer External alliance with Sony and Yahoo to create Duet, a musical platform on the Internet based on Peer to Peer technology Sale of licenses to diffuse the Universal Music portfolio on Amazon (the Internet portal n°1) (3) Publishing Acquisition of Havas (40 % of the French Market) and Houghton Mifflin Cooperation with Bertelsmann to promote the edition on line Sale of professional and medical tittles in B to B (4) Telephony Creation of SFR (mobile) and Cegetel (fix) on the French market External alliance with Vodafone to share subscribers files Internal alliance from SFR (mobile) to sustain Vizzavi as an entry portal to access by phone to the Internet On the French telephony market, purchase of France Telecom's services in order to interconnect fixed and mobile networks (5) Internet Investments in venture capital through "Viventures" and @viso Funds, in order to integrate new start-up as "iFrance" in the galaxy of Vivendi Universal's Web sites or Portals (Vizzavi) External alliance partnership with Nextenso a data-processing " start- up " attached to Alcatel, partnership with British Telecom on the high flow networks.
+Businesses Integration Cooperation Externalization (1) Cinema and TV Production of films with Universal Studios (3 rd international catalogue with 9000 films) and Studio Canal (40 % of the French movie production) Merger between Tele + (Canal +) and Stream (BSkyB Network) in Italia.
+(2) Music Acquisition of Universal Music (A&M Records, Decca, MCA Records, Polydor) Sale of licenses to diffuse the Universal Music portfolio on Amazon (the Internet portal n°1) (3) Publishing Acquisition of Havas (40 % of the French Market) and Houghton Mifflin Cooperation with Bertelsmann to promote the edition on line Sale of professional and medical tittles in B to B (4) Telephony Creation of SFR (mobile) and Cegetel (fix) on the French market External alliance with Vodafone to share subscribers files Internal alliance from SFR (mobile) to sustain Vizzavi as an entry portal to access by phone to the Internet On the French telephony market, purchase of France Telecom's services in order to interconnect fixed and mobile networks (5) Internet External alliance partnership with Nextenso a data-processing " start- up" attached to Alcatel, partnership with British Telecom on the high flow networks.
 Internal alliance cross Marketing between Web Sites, Pay TV channels and other subsidiaries.
 Enabling sub-contracted to AOL-Europe